Codedddd/Codedddd/README.md

-Hey there, Im Coded, the owner of Aries and learning how to code in languages such as Python, and I am also currently trying to learn HTML and CSS.
+Hello there.
+I am the owner of Aries and a passionate Discord Bot Developer.